 Thin content is the term for “thin” digital content that offers little or no added value to the user.
 Google officially rates websites as irrelevant and therefore thin content if they do not meet the requirements of the Webmaster Guidelines.
 The term thin content first appeared in 2012 when Google’s Quality Rater Guidelines were leaked.
 Since then, the word has stood for the URLs of a website that are devalued by Google due to the clearly poor quality.

 Since the Panda Update in 2011, thin content has been an important aspect of search engine optimization (SEO).
 Google penalizes websites and blogs with low-quality content in order to gradually optimize its own Search Engine Result Pages (SERPs).
 Google attaches great importance to the content of information in digital content.
-Irrelevant content that does not advance a search query is removed from the search results.
-The starting point is the goal of not frustrating the user with search queries with useless results.
+Content that does not help a search query move forward is taken out of the search results.
+The starting point is the goal of not frustrating the user with search queries that produce useless results.

 The danger of thin content lies in the fact that even a single page rated as “thin” can negatively influence the ranking of the entire website.